*This post may contain affiliate links. Read more »

 Jump to:

-- Kecap Manis: Kecap Manis is a thick, sweet soy sauce (almost like thin, dark Indonesian Teriyaki!) made from fermented soybeans or soy sauce and palm sugar.
+Kecap Manis is a thick, sweet soy sauce (almost like thin, dark Indonesian Teriyaki!) made from fermented soybeans or soy sauce and palm sugar.
 If you cannot find kecap manis, you can make your own easily!
-Follow my instructions for making homemade kecap manis which you can find in my mie goreng recipe.
+Follow my instructions for making homemade kecap manis!

-- Sambal Oelek: Sambal Oelek is a hot-but-not THAT-hot chili sauce made from ground red chili peppers, vinegar, and salt.
-It is a common condiment in Indonesian cuisine and is often used to add heat and flavor to dishes like Bami Goreng.
-If you cannot find sambal oelek, substitute it with other hot red pepper sauces like Sriracha, or chili garlic sauce.
+Sambal Oelek is a hot-but-not THAT-hot chili sauce made from ground red chili peppers, vinegar, and salt.
+You can make it yourself following my sambal oelek recipe!
+If you cannot find sambal oelek, substitute it with other hot red pepper sauces like my Sriracha recipe, or chili garlic sauce.

 See the recipe card for quantities and the complete ingredient list.